beetbox/beets/docs/plugins/play.rst

 Play Plugin
 ===========

-The ``play`` plugin allows you to pass the results of a query to a music player in the form of an m3u playlist or paths on the command line.
+The ``play`` plugin allows you to query local beets library or remote ``beet web`` instance and pass the results to a music player of your choice in the form of a temporary m3u playlist or paths on the command line.

 Command Line Usage
 ------------------